-Several recent works have proposed multimodal and pose-centric architectures for Isolated Sign Language Recognition (ISLR), focusing on combining RGB and skeleton data.

-A prominent line of research is the SignBERT framework \cite{SignBERT_ICCV}, which uses a spatial GCN with temporal and hand chirality encoding to extract gesture features.
-These are fed into a transformer encoder, while a hand-model-aware decoder reconstructs masked inputs during self-supervised pretraining.
-Predictions from a parallel RGB network are fused at inference time.
-An enhanced version, SignBERT+ \cite{SignBERT+}, introduces spatial-temporal position encoding and an improved fusion module for RGB and pose data.
-The architecture is illustrated in Fig. \ref{fig:SIGN-BERT-ISLR}.
-Similarly, MASA \cite{MASA} adopts the same GCN+Transformer backbone, trained with contrastive learning on pose reconstruction.
-BEST \cite{BEST} extends this by embedding pose triplets (left hand, right hand, body) with BERT and applying late fusion with RGB data.
+Recent works on ISLR have focused on multimodal, pose-centric architectures combining RGB and skeleton data.
+SignBERT \citep{SignBERT_ICCV} employs a spatial GCN with temporal and hand chirality encoding, feeding features into a transformer encoder and a hand-model-aware decoder for self-supervised pretraining, with parallel RGB predictions fused at inference.
+Its enhanced variant, SignBERT+ \citep{SignBERT+}, adds spatial-temporal position encoding and an improved RGB-pose fusion module.
+Similarly, MASA \citep{MASA} uses the same GCN+Transformer backbone with contrastive learning on pose reconstruction, while BEST \citep{BEST} embeds pose triplets with BERT and applies late fusion with RGB data.